-The Japanese love flowers, and wisteria are among their favorites.
-Wisteria are called fuji in Japanese, like Mt.
+Wisteria belong to the most-loved flowers in Japan.
+They are called fuji in Japanese, like Mt.
 Fuji, but unlike the mountain, the flower is pronounced by stressing the second syllable (and is written with a different character).

-One of the best places to view fuji flowers is the Ashikaga Flower Park (あしかがフラワーパーク) in Ashikaga City, Tochigi Prefecture.
-Ashikaga Flower Park features lots of blue, white and pink fuji, as well as yellow laburnum (Japanese: kingusari) that look like yellow colored fuji.
+One of the best places to view wisteria flowers is the Ashikaga Flower Park (あしかがフラワーパーク) in Ashikaga City, Tochigi Prefecture.
+Ashikaga Flower Park features lots of blue, white and pink wisteria, as well as yellow laburnum (kingusari) which look like yellow colored wisteria.

-One large fuji tree is 100 years old and its branches are supported to create a huge umbrella of blue fuji flowers.
-There is also a long tunnel of white fuji flowers, while a tunnel of yellow kingusari needs a few more years to become an actual tunnel.
+One large wisteria tree is 100 years old and its branches are supported to create a huge umbrella of blue wisteria flowers.
+There is also a long tunnel of white wisteria flowers, while a tunnel of yellow kingusari needs a few more years to become an actual tunnel.
 Yae-fuji, a variety with more than the usual number of petals, can also be viewed.

-The fuji in Ashikaga Flower Park are usually in full bloom in the beginning of May, one to two weeks later than the fuji of Tokyo.
-Because Ashikaga Flower Park is considered one of the best spots to view fuji flowers in Japan, the park can be very crowded even on weekdays during the peak season.
+The wisteria in Ashikaga Flower Park are usually in full bloom in the beginning of May, one to two weeks later than the wisteria of Tokyo.
+Because Ashikaga Flower Park is considered one of the best spots to view wisteria flowers in Japan, the park can be very crowded even on weekdays during the peak season.

-In recent years, the park has also become very popular in the winter season for putting on a massive winter illumination display.
-Drawing larger and larger crowds every year, the park opens its gates every evening from early December to early February to let visitors wander through the elaborate exhibition.
+The park has also become very popular in the winter season for putting on a massive winter illumination display.
+Drawing large crowds every year, the park opens its gates every evening from mid October to midy February to let visitors wander through the elaborate exhibition.